 This way we knew where to skim off the ground and place 2×4 boards.

-Playground Edging
+Playground Border Edging Installation

 We laid the boards in place and started to attach them!